vahalan/sBITX-Manager/README.md

 You can either download and run ```sBITX_manager.py``` or clone the repository.

-Install on you sBITX using terminal:
+Install on you sBITX or Linux using terminal:
 ```
 git clone https://github.com/drexjj/sBITX-Manager.git